vechain/contract-getters/README.md

 # VeChain Getters

-Framework-agnostic VeChain getters (read-only) library with example applications.
-Seamlessly integrates with existing VeChain SDK projects or works standalone.
+A simple, beginner-friendly library for reading data from VeChain smart contracts.
+No complex setup required - just install and call functions!
+Works with any JavaScript/TypeScript project and integrates seamlessly with existing VeChain SDK projects.

 ## 🚀 Getting Started